-A new tennis court is proposed on the west side of the lot and the applicant is requesting two additional variances from the side and sum of the side setbacks required for the lightpoles, as they are not consistent with the maximum height of 10'-0" allowed to be located at a minimum of 7'-6" from a side property line.
-The lightpoles are proposed at 18'-0" in height, and therefore cannot be located within the required yard, as noted previously.
+A new tennis court on the west side also requires two variances from the side and sum of the side setbacks required for the lightpoles, as they are not consistent with the maximum height of 10'-0" allowed to be located at a minimum of 7'-6" from a side property line.
+The lightpoles are proposed with 18'-0" in height, and therefore cannot be located within the required yard, as noted previously.
 The tennis court with taller lightpoles is the applicant's choice and although the required setbacks are unusually larger, a tennis court with 10' high lightpoles are allowed without a variance.
-Staff is not supprtive of variances #2 and #3 and recommends that the lightpoles comply with the maximum height allowed of 10'-0".
+Staff is not supprtive of the variances #2 and #3 and recommends that the lightpoles comply with the maximum height allowed of 10'-0".